 More: Additional festival info

 San Francisco is a great place to catch standup shows, improv performances, and other hilariously entertaining plays and musicals.
-Some of the best comedians in the business, including Robin Williams, Dave Chappelle, Russell Peters, and many more, have been featured at the Punch Line Comedy Club and Cobb's Comedy Club.
+Some of the best comedians in the business, including Robin Williams, Dave Chappelle, Russell Peters, and many more, have been featured at the Punch Line Comedy Club and Cobb's Comedy Club in the city.
+In addition, this month you can enjoy the 37th annual free Comedy Day in Golden Gate Park.

 Dates: Several this month